rubenmgx/custom-otel-binary/README.md

 # Upstream
 Used to simulate an Upstream repository.
+MAIN BRANCH IS SUPPOSED TO DONT DE MIRRORED